 3. Increase Your Contribution to Retirement Plans and Savings

 The government generally increases the contribution limits on 401(k) and IRAs each year.
-If you were able to maxed out your contributions the previous year, or even if you didn’t, it is a good idea to increase your contribution each year.
-For 2019:
+If you were able to max out your contributions the previous year, or even if you didn’t, it is a good idea to increase your contribution each year.

 - IRA Contribution Limit is $6,000, or $7,000 if you’re age 50 or older (per person)